maubanel/GMS2-Action-Adventure-Game/pathfinding-iii/README.md

 ---

 ##### `Step 1.`\|`TDAAG`|:small_blue_diamond:

 We want to find the nearest point on the path to return to.
 We have provided a function called **Helper | scr_return_to_path(path, interval)**.
 You pass it the path you would like to search for the closest point and how many intervals (a number between 0 and 1) you want to check for.
 If you set the interval to .1 this would split the path into 10 parts and check it in 10 points evenly spaced.
 This function returns an array with the closest (x, y) position on the path to return to as well as where along the path (a number between 0 and 1).
-Lets initialize this array in the zombie create event:
+Lets initialize this array in the **obj_zombie | Create** event:

 ![add variables for path returning](images/addPositionToPath.png)